justone/endot.org/source/_posts/2012-08-30-extending-svn-a-la-git.markdown

 This is the analog to [git-clean](http://www.kernel.org/pub/software/scm/git/docs/git-clean.html).
 It removes any untracked or ignored files.

 This is indispensible for projects that generate a lot of build artifacts or times when there are several untracked items to delete.
-It supports the `-n` flag to show what it would delete without doing so.
+Running it without additional options will show what files would be removed, and adding the `-f` flag will do the deleting.

 ## [svn fm](https://github.com/justone/dotfiles/blob/personal/bin/svn-fm) (fm = 'fix merge')